yendasivakumar/ShopNow-E-commerce-site/README.md

 User can add product into cart and when he/her try to add same product twice show a pop up.
 User can increase/remove count of products from cart page User can get discount of 15% of total price by applying "MASAI30" voucher code at checkout time.

+## Features

+- Responsive
+- Sort by product price
+- Filter by product name